 Who’s allowed to tax-deduct a room as a home office?

 Not every professional will be able to claim relief for a dedicated office at home or work equipment to lower their taxes.
 Whether you can deduct a home office depends, in the first instance, on whether you’re employed or self-employed.
 The UK regulations that govern who and what can and can’t be tax-deducted are stipulated by the HMRC, and generally differ for sole traders and limited companies.
 Generally, only the self-employed or limited companies can write off their home offices.
 However, where an employment contract specifically requires an employee to work from home (i.e.., this not being optional), employed people may claim back expenses for working from home at the end of the year.

 You’ll qualify as self-employed when you’re working for yourself or have set-up a small business.
 This may include working freelance, providing services as an independent contractor, being a partner in a business or working for yourself part-time or on the side.

 Working from home during the coronavirus shutdown: How to handle working remotely

-When is the home office considered tax-deductible?
+When is working from home considered tax-deductible?

 To claim expenses on a work room in your home, some requirements need to be met.
 Not every space that comes equipped with a desk automatically qualifies for tax relief.
 There are some requirements that have to be met: